jfrancos/crancos/README.md

 > # Simple things should be simple

 This is a CRA-style template you can use to create reactive[1] offline-first user-document-based apps, and it takes under five minutes to set up.
 To achieve this, I've integrated:
-- RxDB (browser-based NoSQL database)
+- RxDB (browser-based NoSQL database with PouchDB under the hood)
 - FaunaDB (cloud data storage)
 - Magic (passwordless auth and session management)
 - An npm run script that implements RxDB's GraphQL replication plugin requirements via FQL